-Disaster 1) The staff member who becomes aware of the disaster must inform all Requiring other staff of the incident and that the centre must be evacuated, as quickly Evacuation and safely as possible.
-If the disaster is a fire, the fire alarm pull station A serious must be used and staff must follow the centre's fire evacuation procedures. incident that 2) Staff must immediately: affects the • remain calm; physical gather all children, the attendance record, children's emergency contact information any emergency medication; building and exit the building with the children using the nearest safe exit, requires bringing children's outdoor clothing (if possible) according to weather everyone to conditions; leave the escort children to the meeting place; and premises.
-E.g. take children's attendance to confirm all children are accounted for; keep children calm; and fire, flood, keep children calm; and wait for further instructions. power failure.
-3) If possible, staff should also: power randre. take a first aid kit; and gather all non-emergency medications.
-4) Designated staff will: help any individuals with medical and/or special needs who need assistance to go to the meeting place (in accordance with the procedure in a child's individualized plan, if the individua and in doing so, follow the instructions posted on special needs equipment or assistive devices during the evacuation.
-If individuals cannot be safely assisted to exit the building, the designated staff will assist them to the closest accessible exit and ensure their required medication is accessible, if applicable; and wait for further instructions.
-5) If possible, the site designate must conduct a walk-through of the child care centre to verify that everyone has exited the building and secure any windows or doors, unless otherwise directed by emergency services personnel.
+- 1) The staff member who becomes aware of the disaster must inform all other staff of the incident and that the centre must be evacuated, as quickly and safely as possible.
+If the disaster is a fire, the fire alarm pull station must be used and staff must follow the centre's fire evacuation procedures. - 2) Staff must immediately: - remain calm; - gather all children, the attendance record, children's emergency contact information any emergency medication; - exit the building with the children using the nearest safe exit, bringing children's outdoor clothing (if possible) according to weather conditions; - · escort children to the meeting place; and - take children's attendance to confirm all children are accounted for; - · keep children calm; and - · wait for further instructions. - 3) If possible, staff should also: - · take a first aid kit; and - · gather all non-emergency medications. - 4) Designated staff will: - help any individuals with medical and/or special needs who need assistance to go to the meeting place (in accordance with the procedure in a child's individualized plan, if the individual is a child); and - in doing so, follow the instructions posted on special needs equipment or assistive devices during the evacuation. - If individuals cannot be safely assisted to exit the building, the designated staff will assist them to t and ensure their required medication is accessible, if applicable; and - · wait for further instructions. - 5) If possible, the site designate must conduct a walk-through of the child care centre to verify that everyone has exited the building and secure any windows or doors, unless otherwise directed by emergency services personnel.